Deportation Defense Lawyer in Fresno

 You will then be required to attend a Master Calendar Hearing.
 During this hearing, the court will ask you if you would like a deportation lawyer.
 If you are eligible for deportation relief, you can apply now.

 Next, you will attend an individual hearing.
 During your hearing, you can give your testimony and provide evidence to show why you should not be deported from the country.
-Our team will stay by your side, showing evidence in your defense and protecting your rights.
+Our deportation defense lawyers will stay by your side, showing evidence in your defense and protecting your rights.
 Deportation proceedings can last a few months or several years.

 After your hearing, the immigration judge will make their decision.
 If they rule against you, you can appeal this decision within 30 days to the Board of Immigration Appeals (BIA).